 Primary School Teacher

 High School Teacher

 Becoming an ESL teacher requires tertiary study in your field of specialisation, as well as ongoing professional development to ensure you’re on top of changes within the education sector and your subject area or field.

-These courses will qualify you to work in the education sector as support staff or in childcare, a great introduction to the world of teaching.
+These courses will qualify you to work in the education sector and offer a great introduction to the world of teaching.

 Completing a bachelor’s degree will allow you to pursue employment as a professional teacher in Australian schools.